ElTercermundista/Automatic-School-Bell/README.md

 This automatic bell was designed to manage the timetables of a school, but it can be used for any other purpose.
 It was designed for updating the time every day using a NTP (Network Time Protocol) at a certain hour that you can change in the code depending on your needs (lines 220-230).
 Depending on the region that you are you may need to change the NTP server for better comunications speeds.
-I 'm also putting all the libraries used during the project in the Libraries.zip file
+I 'm also putting on a .Zip file all the libraries that were found in internet that were used in the project.

 It was made with the following components: